-4. What are the conditions of the test for control?
+4. What types of transaction are notifiable or reviewable and what is the test for control?

 The Cartel Act defines the term "concentration" legally and foresees five cases in which a concentration is realised.

 A concentration always requires the involvement of two undertakings.
 The term "undertaking" is a very broad one.
 It is to be understood as an entity engaged in an economic activity irrespective of its legal form and means of funding.
 Even an insolvent and already closed business can be an undertaking.
 A natural person (shareholder) qualifies as undertaking if it can exert decisive influence over a company's economic planning.